song31/comix-server/README.md

 ## How to install

-You can find a step-by-step guide from https://github.com/song31/comix-server/wiki/Step-by-Step-Configuration-Guide
+You can find a step-by-step guide at https://github.com/song31/comix-server/wiki/Step-by-Step-Configuration-Guide

 In short: